rrajnidhi/px4_1.16_ros2_xrce_dds/README.md

 Caution: This currently runs the detection node in CPU not in GPU.
 This can saturate the processor.

 Demonstration Video :

+Click on the thumbnail below to watch the SITL simulation video.

 [![Watch the video](https://youtu.be/d1SfdvVCJaI?si=OS2hcUSJY3GlXnJ4)

 ---

 ### List PX4 topics